CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 ## Who Should Count the Music?

 Short answer?
 Everyone.
 When you first started learning WCS, you probably learned to count as you stepped your feet.
 If you are a lead, you started with one on your left foot (regardless of if it was actually one in the music), and then continued counting until you got to six, eight, or however many beats your figure took.
 If no one told you otherwise, you likely still count your dancing to your feet.
 However, think about what you are dancing to.
 You are not dancing to yourself.
 You are not dancing to your partner.
-You yourself, are dancing with your partner, to the music.
+You, are dancing with your partner, to the music.
 Thus, it follows that if you want to dance to the music, you must count to the music, not to your feet.

 ## Why Count the Music?